FREE 5-Ingredient Recipe EBook

-Why You’ll Love These Oven Baked Chicken Thighs
+Why You’ll Love My Oven Baked Chicken Thighs Recipe

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for oven baked bone-in chicken thighs, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my baked chicken thighs recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 Chicken Thighs:

-Get bone-in skin-on chicken thighs for this recipe.
-It won’t work with boneless chicken thighs, since we’ll be placing butter underneath the skin.
-If you want to use boneless ones, try my recipes for balsamic chicken thighs, creamy garlic chicken thighs, or Mediterranean chicken instead, all of which use the boneless version.
+My method here won’t work with boneless chicken thighs, sorry.
+If you want to use boneless ones, try my recipes for balsamic chicken, garlic chicken thighs, or Mediterranean chicken instead.

 Compound Butter Underneath The Skin:

-- Fresh Herbs – I used fresh parsley and dill.
-You can experiment with other fresh herbs — see variations in my compound butter recipe post.
+- Fresh Herbs – I used fresh parsley and dill this time.
+You can experiment with other fresh herbs — see variations in my compound butter recipe.

 - Sea Salt